Klabin: 2010s

 In March 2016, with the start of operations of the Ortigueira Unit in Parana, the company began to simultaneously supply the market with hardwood pulp (eucalyptus), softwood pulp (pine) and fluff pulp (raw material used in the manufacture of diapers and absorbents that was only imported in the country) from a single industrial unit with an investment of 8.5 billion reais.
 The inauguration of the industrial complex was attended by several authorities and was the first official visit of President Michel Temer.
 The name officially given by the company to the factory in Ortigueira is Puma Unit.

 In October 2016, the company announced the purchase of Embalplan Indústria e Comércio de Embalagens, located in the municipality of Rio Negro, in Parana, as well as the purchase of Hevi Embalagens, located in Manaus, Amazonas.
 With these acquisitions, the company increased its corrugated cardboard box production capacity by 10%, or 70,000 tons per year.

 In June 2017, Klabin's Technology Center was inaugurated in Telemaco Borba, with the objective of creating new technologies of high complexity and sustainable applications, enabling the integration of the research and development fronts of the company's business areas.
 The laboratories produce forest-based products and carry out simulations of the factories' production lines, complying with the company's investment plan in research, development, and innovation.
 In 2018, Klabin announced the acquisition of 12.5% of Israeli startup Melodea Bio Based Solutions, targeting nanocrystalline cellulose (CNC) extraction technology.
 In May 2019, the company started the expansion of the Puma Unit in Ortigueira, with the Puma II project.
-In total, it is estimated that the investment will be 9.1 billion reais in the expansion of the plant with two new machines, creating between 11 to 12 thousand jobs during the construction period.
+In total, it is estimated that the investment will be 9.1 billion reais in the expansion of the plant with two new machines, creating between 11 and 12 thousand jobs during the construction period.